 These conversations can be uncomfortable for both parties involved, and often, neither the provider nor the patient wants to initiate.

 For instance, during menopause, the body produces less natural lubrication and some over-the-counter lubricants can dry out the skin even more and can aggravate the skin.
-Physicians can prescribe or offer suggestions for lubricants that will work better.
+Physicians can prescribe or offer suggestions for vaginal lubricants and topical estrogens that will work better.

 This is what Sharon experienced.
 She assumed her doctor would just suggest using generic OTC lubricant, but he was actually well-versed in this issue and had something better for Sharon to try (the estriol cream).

-MaryJane recommends scheduling a specific appointment to talk about sex.
+Lewitt recommends scheduling a specific appointment to talk about your sexual health.
 “These take longer conversations with their healthcare providers to almost give women permission to explore different toys and really figure out what works best for them.”

-To prepare for these appointments, she also recommends taking an inventory about what you want and what you’re experiencing.
-Here are examples of questions to ask yourself from MaryJane:
+To prepare for these appointments, Lewitt also recommends taking an inventory about what you want and what you’re experiencing.
+Here are examples of questions to ask yourself:

 - What are the things that you’ve tried to help improve your own personal satisfaction?